Protect your everyday banking

 TextChecker response example

-Remember, fraudsters can insert a fraudulent text into a genuine BOI message thread, we will never text you a link asking you to share your log in details such as your PIN or one-time passcodes.
+Remember, Bank of Ireland will NEVER text you a link asking you to share your card details or your online banking details like your PIN or one-time passcodes.

 Emergency Contact Numbers